tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Burger Load has fruit-flavored syrup in a deep-fried shit-pouch."
 I snapped back without a second thought.

-For the first time since I'd met him, which isn't very impressive since I'd just met him, Toby let out hearty belly-laugh.
+For the first time since I'd met him, which isn't very impressive since I'd just met him, Toby let out a hearty belly-laugh.

 "We're not going for the food."